How Much Does Corporate Housing Cost in 2026?

 Traditional hotels’ prices for corporate travel can vary depending on hotel brand, lodging type, and time of year.
 Here’s the price data for some of the most popular corporate hotel chains:

-• Hilton Honors This reward program for the Hilton chain of hotels offers rewards and a points system for staying at its branches.
+This reward program for the Hilton chain of hotels offers rewards and a points system for staying at its branches.
 Rewards include offers such as up to 17% off when booking ahead, and points can be used to book accommodation.
-According to Statista, Hilton’s average daily rate worldwide (not in the US) was $151.01 USD
+According to Statista, Hilton’s average daily rate worldwide (not in the US) was $160.25 USD.

-• Marriott Bonvoy: The Marriott hotel chain has a robust rewards system on its Business American Express credit card.
+The Marriott hotel chain has a robust rewards system on its Business American Express credit card.
 For $125 USD per year, business travelers can enjoy 7% off standard rates, Gold Elite program benefits, and more.
-Statista suggests that Marriott International’s hotels’ average daily rate was $203.44 USD in North America as of 2021.
+Statista suggests that Marriott International’s hotels’ average daily rate was $183.71 in North America as of 2025.

 When you stay at a hotel with corporate deals and reward programs, you can save quite a bit of money.
+The average daily rate across three major corporate hotels in 2026 is $181.62.
 The specific hotels you can get a corporate deal at will depend on the company you work for.
 But there’s a way to save even more money on top of that: corporate housing rentals.

 Corporate Housing Pricing vs Corporate Hotel Pricing